I'm A Celebrity: Matt Hancock told breaking Covid rules was 'slap in face'

 As he was lowered into the water to begin his trial, host Ant McPartlin asked him: "You must have met a few snakes in your time in Westminster."
 Hancock replied: "I see what you did there."

-As Hancock made his way back to the camp, comedian Seann Walsh and soap star Sue Cleaver were seen discussing his decision to enter the jungle.
+As Hancock made his way back to the camp after completing the trial, comedian Seann Walsh and soap star Sue Cleaver were seen discussing his decision to enter the jungle.

-Asked what he thought when he met Hancock, Walsh said: "I'm just going to say it how I saw it, he was really lovely, and that man will have a very different account of what he did to what we all think happened.
+Asked what he thought when he met Hancock, Walsh said: "I'm just going to say it how I saw it, he was really lovely, and that man will have a very different account of what he did to what we all think happened and there will be reasons.

 "I'm not justifying anything that that guy did or certainly what that government, you know, the decisions they've made, but being in his job while that [the pandemic] was going on..."